isaacbernat/netflix-to-srt/README.md

 ## Clone Repo & Run Files
 - [Get python](https://www.python.org/downloads/) (tested under python 2.7, 3.3 and newer). *If you have mac or linux you may skip this step*
-- Clone this repository or [download the ZIP file](https://github.com/isaacbernat/netflix-to-srt/archive/refs/heads/master.zip).
+- Clone this repository or [download it as a ZIP file](https://github.com/isaacbernat/netflix-to-srt/archive/refs/heads/master.zip) or [download `to_srt.py` file](https://raw.githubusercontent.com/isaacbernat/netflix-to-srt/master/to_srt.py)
 - Run the script in the terminal (type `python to_srt.py` from the terminal on the folder you have `to_srt.py`)
   - Copy your subtitle files in the same directory as `to_srt.py`
     - Or use `-i INPUT_PATH` and `-o OUTPUT_PATH` for custom file locations